justinmahar/netlify-domain-redirector/README.md

 ### Redirect Demo

-The following instance of Netlify Redirector will redirect all traffic to `https://github.com/`.
+The following instance of Netlify Domain Redirector will redirect all traffic to `https://github.com/`.

 Click the link below to see redirects in action:

 [https://netlify-domain-redirector-demo.netlify.app/justinmahar/netlify-domain-redirector](https://netlify-domain-redirector-demo.netlify.app/justinmahar/netlify-domain-redirector)

-When clicking this link, the path is preserved and you will be redirected to the same path on GitHub, which is to the Netlify Redirector project repo.
+When clicking this link, the path is preserved and you will be redirected to the same path on GitHub, which is to the Netlify Domain Redirector project repo.

 Try changing the path to your own GitHub path if you'd like to try it out.